-These days, employee safety training sessions come in two flavors: in-person or online.
+These days, employee safety training sessions come in many formats, with the two most popular being in-person and online.
 What are the merits and disadvantages of each?

-The value of in-person training depends on whether modules are held in a room apart from the main areas of operations or right there in the thick of things.
+Much of the value of in-person training depends on whether training sessions are held in a room apart from the main areas of operations or right there on the work floor.

-In classroom-style training sessions, workers learn in a quiet area and still receive the benefits of group interaction, but they may lack hands-on time with the equipment at the center of the training module.
-Training on shop floors encourages that learning-by-doing philosophy, but a noisy environment may not be conducive to workers who have difficulty hearing or focusing.
+In classroom-style training sessions, workers learn in a quiet area and still receive the benefits of group interaction.
+The downside is they may lack hands-on time with the equipment the session is reviewing.
+Training within the actual work space encourages a learning-by-doing philosophy, but a noisy environment may not be conducive to workers who have difficulty hearing or focusing.

 There is also one glaring problem with both styles of in-person learning: Have you ever tried to get everyone at a company in a room at the same time?
 It's not easy.
 Moreover, doing so would inevitably lead to costly downtime certain businesses may not be able to afford.